Gain a Diverse Set of Practical Skills with an Actuarial Mathematics Bachelor’s Degree

 - All of our professors have real-life experience in the field and teach courses from a biblical worldview.

-- You will learn how to solve problems with math by focusing on creating solutions.
+- You can learn how to solve problems with math by focusing on creating solutions.

 - Students are well-prepared to work in business, finance, or insurance.